-As I was comparing prices of different meat prices at the grocery store on Sunday it got me thinking about how many people just can’t go to the store and buy everything they need to feed themselves and their families.
+As I was comparing different meat prices at the grocery store on Sunday, it got me thinking about how many people just can’t go to the store and buy everything they need to feed themselves and their families.
 That led me to thinking about what I would do if I truly couldn’t make ends meet, and being frugal wasn’t just an effort to save more, prepare for the future, and live simply, but was an everyday necessity.

 #1 – Stop Spending

 It’s pretty incredible how drastically many of us can cut our budgets if we really needed to.
 I could eat from the pantry, stop buying things, and find the cheapest food.
 Cable, expensive cell phone plans, and other luxuries would have to go.
 And that wouldn’t mean sitting at home all the time to avoid spending money – there are lots of free community events like the park, the beach, hiking, etc. – all which are completely free.
 Picnics could replace eating out, and I could dig out the ice cream maker to replace our favorite treat – going to the local frozen yogurt bar.
 (I should do this – my daughter would love it!)

 Making a change in housing is a huge life change, but unless a financial rough spot is clearly short term I think it’s important not to wait too long before examining this option.
 Since I own my home possibilities would include talking to the mortgage lender about a loan modification or selling the house.
 If I owed more than the property is worth there’s HARP (at least until December 2013) – the Home Affordable Refinance Act, which allows homeowners to refinance even when “underwater.”
 If I was renting things would be even simpler, and a good option could be to look for a less expensive place.
 It could involve breaking a lease, but with the strong rental market my guess is many landlords and property management companies would be fairly understanding in the case of a true financial emergency.